ajit-dherange/Iac_AWS_ASG_for_counter-app_with_auto_refresh_and-CICD/README.md

 5. Run the pipeline if not triggered automatically

 ### Step 4: Test Application
+1. Open the port 80 for the EC2 instance security group

-1. Goto EC2 on the AWS comsole and copy public ip of the any EC2 instance and browse it in the internet browser. web page should be available or else goto ALB and copy dns name and browse it in the internet browser
+2. Goto EC2 on the AWS comsole and copy public ip of the any EC2 instance and browse it in the internet browser. web page should be available or else goto ALB and copy dns name and browse it in the internet browser

-2. Goto S3 bucket and verify application files are transfered from GitLab repo
+3. Goto S3 bucket and verify application files are transfered from GitLab repo

 4. Reboot EC2 instances so that cronjob in the instance should copy application files at startup from S3 bucket